Please Note: We may receive commissions on purchases made from our chosen links.

 Setting up a church projection system in your church is no small task.
-There will be a lot of things to consider including how much space you have and what kind of equipment you'll need.
+There will be many things to consider including how much space you have and what kind of equipment you’ll need.

 Differently sized churches will have different needs, and that will influence the kind of equipment you’re going to need.

 Overall, a projector, a computer, and various cables are going to be significant.
 Also, don’t forget a screen, or maybe even a few screens if you are in a larger church, that way your people will have a screen close enough to them.